IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 The SSH connection parameters will be used to complete the inventory hosts file later.

-### Step 3: Create a new vault file
+### Step 3: Edit or create a vault file

-Back to the DevNet VM console, create a new vault file called `iac_lab03_passwd.yml` and enter the unique vault password which will be used for all users passwords to be stored.
+Edit or create an Ansible vault file called `${HOME}/.iac_passwd` and enter the vault password which will be used for all credentials stored in this vault.

 ```bash